MasterClass Review: Is It Worth It? [50+ Courses Watched]

 You Like Learning Theoretical Concepts

-- Neil Gaiman on worldbuilding
+- Neil Gaiman on worldbuilding and writing

 - Phil Ivy on bluffing